Oriana Fallaci: Awards

-America Award of the Italy–USA Foundation in 2010 (in memory).
+She received the America Award of the Italy–USA Foundation in 2010 (in memoriam).

 Controversy

 Fallaci received much public attention for her controversial writings and statements on Islam and European Muslims.
-Fallaci considered Islamic fundamentalism to be a revival of the fascism she fought against in her youth, that politicians in Europe were misunderstanding the threat of Islam in the same way that their 1930s equivalents misunderstood the threat of German fascism; she denied that "moderate Islam" actually existed, calling it a mendacity.
-Cristina De Stefano argued that "the center of her political ideas and her obsession was not Islam— it was fascism.
-For her, the first stage of fascism is to silence people; and for her, political Islam is another form of fascism."
-Both support and opposition have been published in Italian newspapers (among which, La Repubblica and Corriere della Sera had a series of articles), and David Holcberg, at the Ayn Rand Institute, supported her cause with a letter to The Washington Times.
+She claimed that Muslims were colonizing Europe through immigration and high fertility rates, in line with the Eurabia concept.

 Fallaci received criticism as well as support in Italy, where her books have sold over one million copies.
 At the first European Social Forum, which was held in Florence in November 2002, Fallaci invited the people of Florence to cease commercial operations and stay home.
 Furthermore, she compared the ESF to the Nazi occupation of Florence.
-Protest organizers declared, "We have done it for Oriana, because she hasn't spoken in public for the last 12 years, and hasn't been laughing in the last 50".
+Protest organizers declared, "We have done it for Oriana, because she hasn't spoken in public for the last 12 years and hasn't been laughing in the last 50".

 In 2002, in Switzerland, the Islamic Center and the Somal Association of Geneva, SOS Racisme of Lausanne, along with a private citizen, sued Fallaci for the allegedly racist content of The Rage and the Pride.
-In November 2002 a Swiss judge issued an arrest warrant for violations of article 261 and 261 bis of the Swiss criminal code and requested the Italian government to either prosecute or extradite her.
+In November 2002, a Swiss judge issued an arrest warrant for violations of articles 261 and 261 bis of the Swiss criminal code and requested that the Italian government either prosecute or extradite her.
 Italian Minister of Justice Roberto Castelli rejected the request on the grounds that the Constitution of Italy protects freedom of speech.